luau-lang/luau/rfcs/config-luaurc.md

 .luaurc is a JSON file that can also contain comments and trailing commas.
 The file can have the following keys:

-- `"mode"`: type checking mode, can be one of "nocheck", "nonstrict", "strict"
+- `"languageMode"`: type checking mode, can be one of "nocheck", "nonstrict", "strict"
-- `"lint"`: lints to enable; points to an array of string literals that correspond to the names of linting rules (see https://luau-lang.org/lint), or `"*"` that means "all rules"
+- `"lint"`: lints to enable; points to an object that maps string literals that correspond to the names of linting rules (see https://luau-lang.org/lint), or `"*"` that means "all rules", to a boolean (to enable/disable the lint)
-- `"nolint"`: lints to disable; points to an array of string literals or `"*"`
 - `"lintErrors"`: a boolean that controls whether lint issues are reported as errors or warnings (off by default)
 - `"typeErrors"`: a boolean that controls whether type issues are reported as errors or warnings (on by default)
 - `"globals"`: extra global values; points to an array of strings where each string names a global that the type checker and linter must assume is valid and of type `any`